Eric DeCosta: Baltimore Ravens

 Ravens players and coaches accumulated many accolades after the 2019 season, including thirteen Pro Bowl players, Coach of the Year John Harbaugh, and NFL MVP Lamar Jackson.
 In May 2020, DeCosta was named NFL Executive of the Year by Sporting News.

-In 2020, DeCosta drafted three players who would eventually become Pro Bowlers in Baltimore, linebacker Patrick Queen from Louisiana State University, defensive tackle Justin Madubuike from Texas A&M and kick returner Devin Duvernay from the University of Texas at Austin.
+In 2020, DeCosta drafted three players who would eventually become Pro Bowlers in Baltimore, inside linebacker Patrick Queen from Louisiana State University, defensive tackle Justin Madubuike from Texas A&M and kick returner Devin Duvernay from the University of Texas at Austin.

-On April 28, 2022, DeCosta and the Ravens traded DeCosta's first career first-round pick made as General Manager in 2019, Marquise Brown and a third-round draft-pick to the Arizona Cardinals, reuniting Brown with his college quarterback, Kyler Murray.
-The Ravens received the 23rd pick in the 2022 NFL Draft which DeCosta then traded to the Buffalo Bills for the 25th pick in the first-round and pick 130 in the fourth-round.
-DeCosta drafted All-Pro safety Kyle Hamilton out of Notre Dame University with the fourteenth pick in the first round, selected Pro-Bowler Tyler Linderbaum from University of Iowa with the 25th pick acquired from Buffalo and punter Jordan Stout, a punter out of Penn State University with the extra pick 130 also received from the Bills.
+On April 28, 2022, DeCosta and the Ravens traded DeCosta's first career first round pick made as General Manager in 2019, Marquise Brown and a third rounder to the Arizona Cardinals, reuniting Brown with his college quarterback, Kyler Murray.
+The Ravens received the 23rd pick in the 2022 NFL Draft which DeCosta then traded to the Buffalo Bills for the 25th pick in the first and pick 130 in the fourth.
+DeCosta drafted All-Pro safety Kyle Hamilton out of Notre Dame University with the fourteenth pick in the first round, selected Pro Bowler Tyler Linderbaum from University of Iowa with the 25th pick acquired from Buffalo and punter Jordan Stout, a punter out of Penn State University with the extra pick 130 also received from the Bills.

 On April 27, 2023, after a lengthy two-year negotiation, DeCosta reached a five-year agreement with superstar QB Lamar Jackson on a five-year, 260 million contract that made him the highest-paid player in the NFL.
 During the negotiation, Jackson represented himself, eschewing an agent, and at one point had demanded a trade.
 Jackson won the MVP award following the 2023 season for a second time in five-seasons.
 The Ravens under DeCosta and HC John Harbaugh's leadership, finished with the best record in the NFL for the second time since 2019.

-In December 2024, the Ravens, under DeCosta’s leadership, were voted the third best front-office in professional sports, behind the Oklahoma City Thunder and Los Angeles Dodgers, and the best front-office in the National Football League.
+In December 2024, the Ravens, under DeCosta’s leadership, were voted the third best front office in professional sports, behind the Oklahoma City Thunder and Los Angeles Dodgers, and the best front-office in the National Football League.
 The survey, conducted by The Athletic, featured forty executives and coaches from North American professional sports teams.